foldda/rda/README.md

 }
 ```

-It's worth pointing out strings are a generic data format supported in all modern languages and platforms, so data packed in RDA-encoded strings are well suited for cross-language and cross-platform systems data exchange.
+Charian allows easily serializing complex data objects into RDA strings, and is available in multiple lanugages.
+Because strings are a generic data format supported in all modern languages and platforms, cross-language and cross-platform systems data exchange are no longer difficult using the API.

-Charian is available in C#, Python, and Java [from its GitHub repo](https://github.com/foldda/charian).

 ## SnapFusion - A Practical Example